Administrative Policies

 SCOPE

-This Policy applies to University Property and any University-Sponsored events hosted at University Park (including tailgates at Penn State home football games), or other locations including the Commonwealth Campuses, Dickinson Law School, and the College of Medicine.
-However, this Policy shall NOT apply to (1) the PSU Licensed Premises, (2) Public Events, (3) Public Tailgating at Penn State home football games, (4) Penn State Health and its subsidiaries, or (5) residents and guests of Schreyer House, each of which are subject to separate policies and procedures with respect to the possession, use, distribution, and sale of alcoholibeverages.
+This Policy applies to University Property and any University-Sponsored events hosted at University Park (including tailgates at Penn State home football games paid from University Funds), or other locations including the Commonwealth Campuses, Dickinson Law, and the College of Medicine.
+However, this Policy shall NOT apply to (1) the PSU Licensed Premises, (2) Public Events, (3) Public Tailgating at Penn State home football games, (4) Penn State Health and its subsidiaries, (5) events held at the Nittany Lion Inn or The Penn Stater, or (6) residents and guests of Schreyer House, each of which are subject to separate policies and procedures with respect to the possession, use, distribution, and sale of alcoholic beverages.

 The University assumes no responsibility for any liability of any nature arising from the use, possession, distribution and/or sale of alcoholic beverages on University Property or at any University-Sponsored Event pursuant to any permission for such use, possession, distribution and/or sale granted by the University under this Policy.
-Any person not in the course of their University employment receiving permission or approval under this Policy to use, possess, distribute or sell alcoholic beverages on University Property or at any University-Sponsored Event shall indemnify and hold harmless the University from any liability, damage or claim, including counsel fees, arising from such use, possession, distribution and/or sale, pursuant to a written agreement in form and substance satisfactory to the Risk Management Office.
+Any person not in the course of their University employment receiving permission or approval under this Policy to use, possess, distribute or sell alcoholic beverages on University Property or at any University-Sponsored Event shall indemnify and hold harmless the University from any liability, damage or claim, including counsel fees, arising from such use, possession, distribution and/or sale, pursuant to a written agreement in form and substance satisfactory to the Contracts Unit of the Office of Procurement Services.

 AUTHORIZATIONS